chrisgahlert/gradle-dcompose-plugin/README.md

 # Limitations

 * As of now Multi-Project-Support has not been (fully) integrated yet.
-* Theoretically this plugin should have support for Gradle's continuous mode.
-However this has not been tested.
+Apply the plugin only to a single project for now and use cross-project task dependencies like `dependsOn ':dockerproject:startDatabaseContainer'`.